 Cliffs and Gorges..
 Building an Analog Low-Pass Filter

-This is the fifth in a series of bogs on the basic concepts of digital data acquisition.
-In the first first blog we talked about how different data acquisition strategies give us different, but equally right (or wrong) results.
+This is the fifth in a series of blogs on the basic concepts of digital data acquisition.
+In the first blog we talked about how different data acquisition strategies give us different, but equally right (or wrong) results.
 In the second, we discussed sampling basics and \aliasing and the irrecoverable errors they cause, and in the third we got started on the discussion of what filtering and sample-rate strategies are necessary to reduce aliasing errors to “acceptable” levels.
 The fourth, covered the pros and cons of the filter types for that we might use for alias protection.
 Here, and in the next one, we will discuss the hardware concepts needed to accomplish these objectives.

 Philosophy..
 Keep it Simple

 We are going to discuss the strategies used to design useful analog low-pass filters from basic building blocks.
 We are not going to stray very far into the unknown so we won’t have to worry about stability and such.
 I hope that won’t offend our more-mathematically-inclined readers.

 So, Let's Build Some Filters

 As soon as Shannon and his co-researchers discovered the basic concepts and problems associated with digital data measurements, solutions to the aliasing problem appeared.
 Analog low pass filters were developed that attenuated the energy above the Nyquist Frequency (FN) and consequently reduced aliasing.
 Later, when computing power increased, digital filters joined the fray.

 So, let’s get started with analog filters… We will do the hybrid/digital (SD) flavor next time.

 Figure 1 shows the operational-amplifier circuit diagram and transfer function of a one-pole filter.
 Its features/characteristics are: